2011 Coventry City Council election

 Elections for Coventry City Council were held on Thursday 5 May 2011.
 As the council is elected by thirds, one seat in each of the wards was up for election.
 The vote took place alongside the 2011 United Kingdom Alternative Vote referendum.

 Labour took five seats (Bablake, Sherbourne, Westwood, Whoberley, and Woodlands) from the Conservatives, and retained control of the council with an increased majority, holding 35 out of 54 seats.

 During the election count, a box of ballot papers for Cheylesmore ward was misplaced.
 Before they were discovered, Councillor Kevin Foster was about to concede that he had lost his seat, although after the additional votes were counted he had retained it.

-Election result
+Election results

 Council composition

 The composition of the council before and after the election can be found in the following table: